AllianzDeutschlandAG/cidemo-jenkins/README.md

 }
 ```

-The pipeline code above is just an example of simple it is to define jobs using the [Jenkins Declarative Pipeline Syntax](https://jenkins.io/doc/book/pipeline/syntax/).
+It is that simple to define a pipeline using the [Jenkins Declarative Pipeline Syntax](https://jenkins.io/doc/book/pipeline/syntax/).

 ## License (MIT)